 Keeping a journal about your Gong is another way to integrate and stabilize the changes that are occurring during your adventure.
 It is important to remember, enjoy and understand how we see the world and ourselves, then and now.
 I feel I can guarantee that you will feel different by the end of your Gong.
 I have experienced it not only in myself, but I’ve seen it every student who has earnestly completed a Gong.

 “Day 65: Energy is flowing.
 My body is stronger, more flexible and receptive.
-I discover that if I relax the souls of my feet, energy can flow from the ground up through my body.
+I discover that if I relax the soles of my feet, energy can flow from the ground up through my body.
 Most days, practice transforms into an internal joy-fest!
 I’m sure I never want to stop doing this . . .”

 Daily review of your intention will help anchor your practice.
 Choose an intention that will help lead you to gratitude for giving yourself this profound gift.
 During a Gong, you are making this practice your own.
 It can never be taken away – claim it!